 This is an easy French bread recipe, and since I make it at least once a week I figured it was time to share it.
 What’s great about this recipe as opposed to others is it makes just one small loaf.
 It serves about 4 people, so I guess you could call it a mini loaf or maybe a mini baguette.Jump to Recipe

 It's not exactly artisan style bread since there's no sponge involved and it has a short rising time, but it's still a good bread for serving with dinner.
 When I was younger I kneaded the dough by hand and made rather heavy loaves.
 These days I use a stand mixer or food processor to get the dough to the smooth and elastic stage.

 My loaves tend to turn out different every time based on whether I use all-purpose or bread flour, how much water I add, and how lazy I am with shaping.
-Some of the uglier loaves taste better than the pretty loaves.
+Some of the uglier Easy French Bread loaves taste better than the pretty loaves.

 And some loaves have more flavor due to toppings.
 For instance, every so often I'll put a layer of minced dried garlic, onions, poppyseeds and sesame seeds on top -- same as you'd get on an Everything Bagel.

 Enjoy the bread, and make sure to serve it with some really good extra virgin olive oil.

-Here’s the latest photo, which as you can see was made without a baguette pan.
+Here's the latest photo, which as you can see was made without a baguette pan.
 I just ordered a baguette pan and am going to see how much of a difference it makes.
-Also, this loaf is topped with Trader Joe’s Everything Bagel Spice.
+Also, this loaf is topped with Trader Joe's Everything But the Bagel seasoning.

 - 1 ⅓ cups bread or all-purpose flour I always weigh out 6 ½ oz